 11. Vascular access precluding delivery of implant with catheter- based system.
-12 Severe heart failure (New York Heart Association Class IV).
-Prior cardiac transplant, history of mitral valve replacement or 10. transcatheter mitral valve intervention, or any prosthetic mechanical valve implant.
+Severe heart failure (New York Heart Association Class IV).
+Prior cardiac transplant, history of mitral valve replacement or transcatheter mitral valve intervention, or any prosthetic mechanical valve implant.
 14. Renal insufficiency, defined as estimated glomerular filtration rate (eGFR) <30 mL/min/1.73 m2 (by the Modification of Diet in Renal Disease equation).
 15. Platelet count <75,000 cells/mm3 or >700,000 cells/mm3, or white blood cell count <3,000 cells/mm3.
-16. Known allergy, hypersensitivity or contraindication to aspirin, heparin, or device materials (e.g., nickel, titanium) that would preclude any P2Y12 inhibitor therapy, or the patient has contrast 47 sensitivity that cannot be adequately pre-medicated.
+16. Known allergy, hypersensitivity or contraindication to aspirin, heparin, or device materials (e.g., nickel, titanium) that would preclude any P2Y12 inhibitor therapy, or the patient has contrast sensitivity that cannot be adequately pre-medicated.
 17. Actively enrolled or plans to enroll in a concurrent clinical study in which the active treatment arm may confound the results of this trial.
-18 Unable to undergo general anesthesia.
+Unable to undergo general anesthesia.
 Known other medical illness or known history of substance abuse that may cause non-compliance with the protocol or protocol- specified medication regimen, confound the data interpretation, or is associated with a life expectancy of less than 5 years.
 20. A condition which precludes adequate transesophageal echocardiographic (TEE) assessment.
 Echoo cardiographic Exclusion Criteria 1.
 Left atrial appendage anatomy which cannot accommodate a commercially available control device or the CLAAS Implant per manufacturer IFU (e.g., the anatomy and sizing must be appropriate for both the investigational (CLAAS) and a commercially available device to be enrolled in the trial).
-2. Intracardiac thrombus or dense spontaneous echo contrast ۷. consistent with thrombus, as visualized by TEE prior to implant. ļ 3.
-Left ventricular ejection fraction (LVEF) <30%. ļ Moderate or large circumferential pericardial effusion >10 mm or symptomatic pericardial effusion, signs or symptoms of acute or ļ chronic pericarditis, or evidence of tamponade physiology 5. ļ 6.
-High risk patent foramen ovale (PFO), defined as an atrial septal ļ aneurysm (excursion >15 mm or length >15 mm) or large shunt ļ (early [within 3 beats] and/or substantial passage of bubbles, e.g., ļ - ≥20).
-Mederata ar equare mitrel value atenacia (mitrel value area ļ 1.
-Moderate or severe mitral valve stenosis (mitral valve area ļ Q <1.5cm 2).
-Complex atheroma with mobile plaque of the descending aorta ļ 0. and/or aortic arch. ļ 9.
-Evidence of cardiac tumor.
+2. 3.
+Left ventricular ejection fraction (LVEF) <30%.
+4. Moderate or large circumferential pericardial effusion >10 mm or symptomatic pericardial effusion, signs or symptoms of acute or chronic pericarditis, or evidence of tamponade physiology 5.
+6. Atrial septal defect that warrants closure.
+7. · · · · · · · · · · · · · · · · · · · 8.
+Complex atheroma with mobile plaque of the descending aorta and/or aortic arch.
+9. Evidence of cardiac tumor.